-You will earn additional philosopher's stones based on the philosophy experience points you earn for each module (that is, the sum total of points you earn from its social annotations and quizzes) and on each unit exam.
+You will earn additional philosopher's stones based on the philosophy experience points you earn on each module's social annotations activity and on each unit exam.

-Please note that any philosophy experience points from Decipher Script, Borrowed Knowledge, and Reverse Time do not count towards earning new philosopher's stones.
+Please note that any philosophy experience points earned through the Decipher Script and Reverse Time powers do not count towards earning new philosopher's stones.